gttobin/barcode_reader_gdiplus/README.md

-This uses gdi plus libraries for the initial processing of the input jpg files. to compile ,run g++ -mwindows main.cpp -lgdiplus -o barcode to run
+This uses gdi plus libraries for the initial processing of the input jpg files. to compile ,run

+g++ -mwindows main.cpp -lgdiplus -o barcode

+to run

 ./barcode.exe barcode1.jpg false

 the first parameter is the file path of the jpeg image and the second parameter turns debug output on or off

+Ten sample images have been uploaded, of which all except number nine are correctly read.

 vector<long double> getScanline(string file_name,bool print)